 If you install the optional ServeRAID-7t S-ATA controller to add a third and fourth SATA drive, all four SATA drives must then be connected to the ServeRAID-7t S-ATA controller instead of the system board.
 The optional ServeRAID-7t S-ATA controller comes with two cables that you can use to cable the third and fourth SATA drives.
 See the optional ServeRAID-7t S-ATA controller documentation for cabling instructions.

-SCSI: A round SCSI cable connects the SCSI backplane to the SCSI channel B connector on the system board.
-The maximum cable length that supports Ultra320 SCSI hard disk drives is 61 cm (24 in.).
+SCSI: A round SCSI cable connects SCSI devices to the iSCSI controller on the system board.